moorepants/learn-multibody-dynamics/generalized-forces.rst

    w_A_1, w_A_2, w_B_1, w_B_2

-The resultant forces on the two bodies are simply the gravitional forces that act at each mass center:
+The resultant forces on the two bodies are simply the gravitational forces that act at each mass center (we ignore the noncontributing pin joint contact forces):

 .. jupyter-execute::